kx-wu/AVQACL/README.md

 ### Split-AVQA and Split-MUSIC-AVQA

-The feature data extracted by the audio and visual encoders from the two datasets can be downloaded from the google drive [link](https://drive.google.com/file/d/1WNEG-tF_UUugz-dFD28mZr_Qh5x3ucpo/view?usp=sharing).
+The feature data extracted by the audio and visual encoders can be downloaded from the google drive [link](https://drive.google.com/file/d/1WNEG-tF_UUugz-dFD28mZr_Qh5x3ucpo/view?usp=sharing).
 After downloading, place the 'features' folder in the current directory to run experiments with our proposed method.